HOW TO FIND A WORK LIFE BALANCE

 Last month saw Mental Health Awareness Week, hosted by the Mental Health Foundation.
 The Foundation says that “the pressure of an increasingly demanding work culture in the UK is perhaps the biggest and most pressing challenge to the mental health of the general population.”
+How do we find a work life balance?

 With the Covid-19 pandemic, the pressures on good mental health have become much greater and more complex.
 People have been obliged to work from home, without social or professional support from colleagues.
 Others have, or will, lose their jobs as the economic consequences of coronavirus are felt.